databricks/terraform-provider-databricks/docs/data-sources/sql_warehouse.md

 ## Example usage

-Retrieve attributes of each SQL warehouses in a workspace
+* Retrieve attributes of each SQL warehouses in a workspace:

 ```hcl
 data "databricks_sql_warehouses" "all" {